Mr-Widiatmoko/MakeTVPlaylist/README.md

 - [LICENSE.txt](https://github.com/Mr-Widiatmoko/MakeTVPlaylist/LICENSE.txt) license file for this software.

 ## Installation:
-At least you need to download (Only for macOS) [Make TV Playlist.workflow](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/Make%20TV%20Playlist.workflow.zip), then Double-Click on Finder to install (as Finder Quick Action Extension), that's it, your done!.
+At least you need to download [Make TV Playlist.workflow](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/Make%20TV%20Playlist.workflow.zip) (Only for macOS), then Double-Click it on Finder to install as Finder Quick Action Extension, that's it, your done!.

-But, if you need blasting super speed for processing, you may want to download  [tvplaylist](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/tvplaylist) just by put this file into:
+But, if you need more features and blasting super speed for processing, you may want to download  [tvplaylist](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/tvplaylist) and put this file into:
 - Inside "/usr/local/bin" folder (PREFERED) or
 - Home folder (eg: /Users/[YOU]) or
 - Download folder (eg: /Users/[YOU]/Downloads).

-Thats it, and "Make TV Playlist" will automatically call "tvplaylist" for processing.
+Thats it, and "Make TV Playlist" will automatically use "tvplaylist" for processing.

 To build "tvplaylist" on macOS Apple Silicon, Windows, Linux, or another platforms, first you must have modern C++ compiler (and/or cmake) installed.

-Inside "MakeTVPlaylist" folder (or folder containing CMakeLists.txt) copy below and paste on the Terminal:
+To build using cmake, inside "MakeTVPlaylist" folder (or folder containing CMakeLists.txt) copy below and paste on the Terminal:

 	mkdir Release
 	cd Release